Mexico shocked by news: Girl trapped in rubble didn't exist | New Country 923

 In retrospect, the story of “Frida Sofia,” had some suspicious points from the start.

-Officials couldn’t locate any relatives of the missing girl, and the AP reported that no girl with that name attended the school.
+Officials couldn’t locate any relatives of the missing girl, and no girl with that name attended the school.
 Rescuers said they were still separated from her by yards of rubble, but could somehow still hear her.

-It could have political repercussions: Education Secretary Aurelio Nuno, often mentioned as a possible presidential candidate, had repeated the story about Frida Sofia.
+It could have political repercussions: Education Secretary Aurelio Nuno, often mentioned as a possible presidential candidate, had repeated the story about the girl.

 Hope noted “something similar happened in 1985,” referring to the magnitude 8.0 quake that killed 9,500 people.